CBD For Mind, Body And Soul

 You might have found yourself staring blankly into the fridge looking for comfort or avoiding all possible eye contact while at the shop because your 2-meter radar makes any interaction feel illegal.

-And with 25-34-year-olds spending an average of 2 hours and 37 minutes a day on social media, staring into a square-shaped space of stress (otherwise known as an Instagram post) might also have been a more than a regular occurrence.
+And with 25-34-year-olds spending an average of 2 hours and 37 minutes a day on social media, staring into a square-shaped space of stress (otherwise known as an Instagram post) might also have been more than a regular occurrence.

 Multiply that by the intergalactic speed of the internet and a limitless search engine, and you’ve got a pretty anxiety-inducing concoction.